When can I introduce a toy or a comforter?

 When you kit out your baby’s nursery you might have purchased – or been given – a bunch of adorable soft toys for them.
 However, it’s extremely important that you don’t leave any of these in their cot, bassinet or sleeping environment until they are at least 7 months old, as they can pose a serious suffocation risk.

 Soft toys or comforters can interfere with the baby’s breathing as they may cover their nose and mouth.
 Babies under seven months are unable to move around their cot freely or have the ability to remove a toy if it was to cover their face.

 If your baby does have a particular fondness for a toy or comforter, you can encourage this while they are awake and remove it from them while they sleep.
 Typically, babies don’t show interest in comforters or soft toys until around 12-18 months.
-This is linked to their development and understanding their independence from their mother or primary caregiver.
+This is linked to their development and understanding of their independence from their mother or primary caregiver.

 However, some babies also might not show affection for any particular toy and that’s ok too.
-Or they might prefer random objects around the house like a wooden spoon or the remote control, and that’s ok too – but these are best left out of their sleep space!
+Or, they might prefer random objects around the house, like a wooden spoon or the remote control, and that’s ok too – but these are best left out of their sleep space!